Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Introduction

-In \eqref{nonlocal-CH}--\eqref{initial}, the bulk and boundary chemical potentials $\mu$, $\theta$ are coupled through the boundary condition \eqref{nonlocal-BC}$_3$, which accounts for possible adsorption or desorption processes between the materials in the bulk and on the boundary, see \cite{KLLM}.
+In \eqref{nonlocal-CH}--\eqref{initial}, the bulk and boundary chemical potentials $\mu$, $\theta$ are coupled through the boundary condition \eqref{nonlocal-BC}$_3$.
+This condition models possible adsorption or desorption processes between the materials in the bulk and on the boundary (see \cite{KLLM}).
 Sufficiently regular solutions to problem \eqref{nonlocal-CH}--\eqref{initial} satisfy the properties of mass conservation and energy dissipation, that is,

 and

 with